Complicated Growing Use of Fake Syrian Passports

 Fake passports enable people who are truly or falsely claiming refugee status to rapidly become a Convention refugee in the EU and obtain benefits, including the right to work.

 Economic migrants use the refugee crisis for admission to the EU.
 The EU has said that nine out of ten refugee claimants who enter Serbia from Macedonia claim to be Syrian refugees and seek refugee protection but are not Syrian.
 UNHCR has said that out of the nearly 400,000 people who entered Italy and Greece in 2015, only half were refugees from Syria.
-Many are economic migrants from other places, such as North Africa.
+Many are economic migrants from other places.

 For Employment and Shelter